syncfusion-content/blazor-docs/blazor/datagrid/connecting-to-database/mongodb.md

 > * In this Blazor Web app, set the `rendermode` as either **InteractiveServer** or **InteractiveAuto** as per your configuration.

-**2.** To connect a MongoDB database using the MongDB driver in your application, you need to install the [MongoDB.Driver](https://www.nuget.org/packages/MongoDB.Driver) NuGet package.
+**2.** To connect a MongoDB database using the MongoDB driver in your application, you need to install the [MongoDB.Driver](https://www.nuget.org/packages/MongoDB.Driver) NuGet package.
 To add **MongoDB.Driver** in the app, open the NuGet package manager in Visual Studio (Tools → NuGet Package Manager → Manage NuGet Packages for Solution), search and install it.

 **3.** If you intend to inject your own service into the `CustomAdaptor` and utilize it, you can achieve this as follows.